A Dance with Dragons: Road to publication

 On March 3, 2011, the release of the novel, though at that point still not completed, was set for July 12.
 Martin claimed this July 2011 publication date was different from the previous publication dates mentioned, in that this was "real", as opposed to earlier "wishful thinking, boundless optimism, cockeyed dreams, [and] honest mistakes".
 By April 27, 2011, A Dance with Dragons was completed save for incorporating requested changes made by his book editor and her staff copy-editors, suggested final draft notes from trusted friends and a line-by-line reread done to tighten and eliminate any unnecessary "fat" remaining in the manuscript.
 While the unfinished manuscript exceeded 1,600 pages, making it the longest volume in the series, the final draft was reduced to 1,510 pages, making A Dance of Dragons, by narrow margin, shorter than A Storm of Swords and thus the series' second-longest novel.

 As scheduled, the novel was released on July 12, 2011, though on June 29, 2011, Amazon Germany mistakenly released 180 copies of the novel early.
 Martin requested that those who held copies not spoil the book for fans who had to wait.
-Several A Song of Ice and Fire websites put an embargo in place on their forums with the same intent.
+Several Song of Ice and Fire websites put an embargo in place on their forums with the same intent.